 Codebook: If you are an academic researcher, we have a codebook for each of our data depositors.
 To access the codebook, visit http://charlotteresearch.info to request access.

-Research requests: If you believe the data outlined in the codebook is a good fit for your research and you would like to use data from the ISC Community Database, contact Data and Research Coordinator, Ashley Williams Clark (Ashley.Clark@uncc.edu) to set-up a meeting.
+Research requests: If you believe the data outlined in the codebook is a good fit for your research and you would like to use data from the ISC Community Database, contact Director of Outreach and Strategic Partnerships, Ashley Williams Clark (Ashley.Clark@uncc.edu) to set-up a meeting.

-Program Evaluations: If you are a community organization who is interested in evaluating a program or programs using the ISC Community Database, contact Data and Research Specialist, Diane Gavarkavich to set-up a meeting.
+Program Evaluations: If you are a community organization who is interested in evaluating a program or programs using the ISC Community Database, contact Director of Research Services, Diane Gavarkavich to set-up a meeting.

-For all general questions about ISC, Inc. or becoming a data depositor, contact Director of the Institute for Social Capital, Amy Hawn Nelson.
+For all general questions about ISC, Inc. or becoming a data depositor, contact Director of Outreach and Strategic Partnerships, Ashley Clark.